aanyamishra9503/python-lab/README.md

 # Python Lab

-A collection of my mini Python projects while learning and experimenting.
+A collection of mini Python projects while learning and experimenting.

 This repository is not static — I add new projects, improve existing ones, and explore different Python concepts.